 Tea Shaker Machines will help mix your hot tea, with powders and ice to make sure they dissolve properly and create the “bubbles” on top of your tea.

-Sugar Dispensing Machines are the best way to make sure that your drink quality is consistent and your customers get the exact level of sweetness that they ordered.
+Sugar Dispensing Machines are the best way to make sure that your drink quality is consistent and that your customers get the exact level of sweetness that they ordered.

 Automatic Tea Brewers can save time and cut employee costs.
 But if you’re just starting out, you can also brew tea using a gas or electric stove.